 Nitecore NU05 Headlamp Review

-Here’s the Nitecore NU05, a multi-emitter headlamp with a thin lightweight headband.
-This light has a built-in cell and charging.
+Here’s the Nitecore NU05 headlamp, a multi-emitter headlamp with a thin, lightweight headband.
+This light has a built-in cell and a charging.

 Official Specs and Features